BonnBytes/paper_crawler/readme.md

 ### Getting Started
 To use the code in this project you need to configure an environment.
-To do that create a `.env`-file with the following contnet
+To do that create a `.env`-file with the following content

 ```bash
 PYTHONPATH=.